backstage/backstage/docs/features/kubernetes/authentication.md

 ## Server Side Providers

-These providers authenticate your _application_ with the cluster, meaning anyone that is logged in into your backstage app will be granted the same access to Kubernetes objects.
+These providers authenticate your _application_ with the cluster, meaning anyone that is logged in into your backstage app will be granted the same access to Kubernetes objects, to put an example,even guest users would have access to the cluster resources, so be careful of using server side providers with guest access enabled.

 The providers available as server side are: